fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Holding Space is AltGr.
 Since AltGr is less frequently used, it doesn't hurt that this key prefers the "tap" action.
 Tab is the "tap" action on the Fn layer key.

 Two symbols do not fit in the num+sym layer and need to move to the left thumb on the base layer.
-Apostrophe and '\_' are a convenient choice for typing and programming respectively. '\_' is placed on the Shift key, Apostrophe on the num+sym layer key.
+Apostrophe and '\_' are a convenient choice for typing and programming respectively.
+Apostrophe is placed on the Shift key to avoid the thumb jumping when typing "I'm". '\_' is on the num+sym layer key, which forces the thumb to jump when typing "UPPER_CASE_MACRO" names and avoids accidentally activating a tap+hold of '\_' instead of holding the layer key.

 The shifted symbols of ',' and '.' are normally '<' and '>'.
 They are moved to the num+sym layer to avoid the thumbs jumping between Shift and Sym for common bigrams such as '->' and '=>'.
 They are replaced on the base layer with '~' and '!' by sending different keycodes when Shift is active.